linmx0130/PaperNotes/notes.md

+### Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representation
+* Authors: Eliyahu Kiperwasser, Yoav Goldberg
+* Index: TACL vol. 4 313-327, 2016
+* Reading date: 21/05/2017
+* Categories: Natural Language Processing, Machine Learning
+* Tag: Dependency Parsing

+This work addresses the difficulty of feature engineering in building natural language parsers.
+The proposed method utilize the bidirectional LSTM to generate word features.
+The margin based hinge loss is used to train the model in both trainsition-based and graph-based parsers.

+The experiments on PTB and CTB shows the proposed methods achieve state-of-the-art without hand-crafted features.
+This work sheds lights on the research of fully end-to-end RNN-based parsering system, and becomes the standard framework of later parsers.

 ### Arc-swift: A Novel Transition System for Dependency Parsing
 * Authors: Peng Qi, Christopher D. Manning
 * Index: arXiv 1705.04434, ACL 2017